Blog

 }

-As you can see, the extensions let us present any DocumentGroupModal view as an onboarding sheet or cover, with support for a custom onboarding ID, as well as a customizable store and delay.
+Here, the extensions let us present any DocumentGroupModal view as an onboarding sheet or cover, with support for a custom onboarding ID, store and delay.

 For this to compile, we also have to add some UserDefaults extensions: